Xilinx/graphanalytics/docs/src/louvainmod/installation.rst

 * Plug the Xilinx U50 Alveo acclerator card into a PCIe Gen3 x16 slot.
 * Power on the server.

-Installing Cosine Similarity Library from a Pre-built Package
+Installing Louvain Modularity Library from a Pre-built Package
 -------------------------------------------------------------
 * Get the installation package `xilinx-tigergraph-install-1.0.2.tar.gz from Xilinx website <https://www.xilinx.com/member/forms/download/design-license-xef.html?filename=xilinx-tigergraph-install-1.0.2.tar.gz>`_

-* Install Xilinx CosineSim and Recommendation Engine Alveo Products and dependencies (XRT, XRM, and U50 platform packages)
+* Install Xilinx Louvain Modularity Alveo product and dependencies (XRT, XRM, and Alveo platform packages)

 .. code-block:: bash

    tar xzf xilinx-tigergraph-install-1.0.2.tar.gz
-   cd xilinx-tigergraph-install && ./install.sh -p cosinesim
+   cd xilinx-tigergraph-install && ./install.sh -p louvainmod

 Setting up the Alveo Accelerator Card
 -------------------------------------

-The Cosine Similarity Alveo Product requires the xilinx_u50_gen3x16_xdma_201920_3 shell to be installed on each Alveo card to use.
+The Louvain Modularity Alveo Product requires the xilinx_u50_gen3x16_xdma_201920_3 shell to be installed on each Alveo card to use.
 Check and install the shell by following the steps below.

 * Run ``xbutil scan`` command to check the status of all Alveo cards on the server.